PS5 restock update: Track on Twitter, Walmart, Target and more

 Where to buy PS5: Check PS5 restock now

-As of June 8 at 7:04 a.m.
+As of June 9 at 7:16 a.m.
 ET, there is no PS5 restock available.
-Best Buy was the only retailer with PS5 restock last week.
-Sony Direct, Walmart, and GameStop could have PS5 restock in the coming days given that they haven't had restocks so far this month.
+To date, Best Buy has been the only major retailer with PS5 restock this month.
+Sony Direct, Walmart, and GameStop could have PS5 restock in the coming days given that they haven't offered restocks so far this month.

 PS5: $499 @ Amazon